Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 1. What Is a Narwhal?

-Narwhal and beluga whale, its closest relative, are the only two existing species of the Monodontidae family.
+Narwhal and beluga whales, their closest relative, are the only two existing species of the Monodontidae family.
 There are known cases of narwhals and beluga whales mix-breeding.

 2. How Big Are Narwhals?